 In Cohen’s speech, he covered a range of topics, from the first month of Trump’s presidency, to the United Kingdom’s decision to leave the European Union under Brexit, and finally a much more personal matter, the evolution of media in our “post-truth” era.
 In our day and age, where truth often times is forgotten and replaced with what seems convenient, Cohen’s speech is a steadfast reminder of how news organizations, such as the New York Times, were created to hold politicians accountable to the truth.

 In Cohen’s recent article, the Russifaction of America, Cohen discusses how the United States under President Trump has adopted Kremilinesque methods of avoiding truth and simply lying in order to further their agenda.
 It is thanks to brave, determined, and optimistic individuals like Roger Cohen that we remain committed to maintaining democratic and peaceful values.

-On behalf of the IE School of International Relations, a sincere thank you to Mr. Cohen for his exemplary speech and for sharing his time with us.
+On behalf of the IE School of International Relations, we sincerely thank Mr. Cohen for his exemplary speech and for sharing his time with us.

-Feel free to share your thoughts and opinions with us, and if you would like to know more about this degree, don’t hesitate to get in touch with us at firstname.lastname@example.org.
+Feel free to share your thoughts and opinions with us.
+If you would like to know more about our Bachelor’s in International Relations, don’t hesitate to get in touch with us at firstname.lastname@example.org.